square/connect-api-examples/README.md

 ## Run the application

 1. Test the application and run the server.
-Depending on the content of the `.env` file, the application runs in the Square Sandbox or production environment.
+Depending on the content of the `.env` file, the application runs in the Square sandbox or production environment.

    `npm start`